ahmedcodein/salesware/README.md

   - **User Story**: Active Page
     - Acceptance criterion
       - Given a visitor or a user is on any page of SalesWare and when the user wants to know where in the website the user or the visitor currently is, the nav bar provides a dark color signifier over the page name that the user or the visitor is currently on right now -- **Pass**
+  - **User Story**: Sign-Up or Sign-In Errors Related Messages
+    - Acceptance criterion
+      - Given a visitor or a user is on Sign-Up or Sign-In pages and when the user enters the required passwords or username incorrectly, the page provides the error feedback error messages highlighted in red -- **Pass**

 #### 3.4.3 Automated Tests